Shreyansh0429/Easy_Power_Prediction/README.md

 ## Project Overview

 "Easy Power Predictor" is a machine learning-based project designed to forecast electricity consumption by integrating various weather conditions and holiday data.
-The model aims to enhance electricity distribution efficiency, reduce energy wastage, and optimize power distribution strategies.
-This project was developed using a combination of machine learning algorithms, including Linear Regression, Random Forest, and XGBoost, with Random Forest identified as the most effective model for accurate predictions.
+The model aims to enhance electricity distribution efficiency, reduce energy wastage and optimize power distribution strategies.
+This project was developed using a combination of machine learning algorithms, including Linear Regression, Random Forest and XGBoost with Random Forest identified as the most effective model for accurate predictions.

 ## Table of Contents